1811htsang/1811htsang/README.md

 # Hi there, I'm Huynh Thanh Sang (Shang Huang) 👋

 ### 🚀 Embedded Software / Firmware Engineer
-**"I specialize in Hardware-Software Co-design, architecting reliable systems from custom event-driven kernels to high-speed mixed-signal PCB layouts."**
+**"I specialize in designing and researching solutions for building reliable and accessible embedded systems."**

 ---

 ### 🧐 About Me
 I am a 3rd-year Computer Engineering student at **VNUHCM-UIT** (GPA: **8.55/10**).
-Guided by **First Principles Thinking**, I am passionate about bypassing abstraction layers to master the underlying logic of embedded systems.
-My goal is to build robust, industrial-grade products by integrating deep firmware optimization with professional hardware engineering.
+I dedicate a lot of my time to designing frameworks to support the construction of reliable, lightweight, and highly applicable embedded systems.
+My current goal is to perfect the μEDP event-driven programming framework and move towards developing the μE-OS event-driven operating system with features referenced and modified from Linux.

-- 🔭 **Current Focus:** Developing a core-independent event-driven kernel (CIEDPC) and high-fidelity data acquisition systems.
+- 🔭 **Current Focus:** Developing μEDP - a small single-stack non-preemptive RTC event-driven programming framework for embedded systems.
-- 🌱 **Core Philosophy:** True system control comes from understanding the synergy between bit-level code and electron-level signals.
+- 🌱 **Core Philosophy:** True system control comes from understanding the synergy between bussiness logic and deterministic behaviour.
 - 🗣️ **Languages:** Vietnamese (Native), English (**IELTS 7.0** - Proficient).

 ---